ChannelFinder/ChannelFinderService/src/main/resources/api_description.rst

 <channels> list, the property is added to all channels in that list.
 In this case, the value for each property
 instance is taken from the property definition inside the channel on the embedded channel list.
 The property is set exclusively on all channels in the embedded list, removing it from all channels that are not included on the list.
-Existing property values are replaced by the payload data.
+Existing property values are replaced by the payload data but owners will not be changed.

 For all properties that are to be replaced or added, the authenticated user is required to be a member of their owner group.
 (Administrator role overrides this restriction.)